 Walking The Dog by Chris Green

 Ellie and I often see Dog Walking Man passing our front window with his bull terrier.
 He has a ruddy face, wears his hair short and has a look of determination.
-Whatever the time of year, Dog Walking Man wears the same white zip-up jacket, black Adidas pants and brown boots with yellow laces.
-In all winds and weathers, this is his uniform as he strides out at all hours of the day and night with his faithful dog by his side.
-The dog is thick set and muscular, white with a chunky collar and a distinctive brown patch around its left eye.
+Whatever the time of year, he wears the same white zip-up jacket, black Adidas pants and brown boots with yellow laces.
+At all hours of the day and night, in all winds and weathers, he strides out with his faithful dog by his side.
+The dog is thickset and muscular, white with a chunky collar and a distinctive brown patch around its left eye.

-When we drive to Asda, two or so miles away to do our shopping, we usually spot Dog Walking Man somewhere along the journey, his purposeful gait giving him away from a considerable distance.
-Asda does not sell very good wine, and Ellie likes her wine, so to stock up sometimes we shop at Sainsburys, which is three miles in the opposite direction.
-Once again more often than not we pass Dog Walking Man somewhere along this route.
-I see him on my way to and from work and Ellie sees him on her way to her art classes.
-We see him on the way to the recreation centre and we see him walking along the dual carriageway when we take a trip out to the tropical fish place.
-I see him on the way to the match on a Saturday, sometimes even an away game.
-He clearly covers a lot of miles with that dog.
+When we drive to Asda, two miles away to do our shopping, we usually spot Dog Walking Man somewhere along the journey, his purposeful gait giving him away from a considerable distance.
+Asda does not sell very good wine, and Ellie likes her wine, so to stock up, we shop at Sainsburys, which is three miles in the opposite direction.
+More often than not, we pass Dog Walking Man somewhere along this route too.
+I see him on my way to and from work, and Ellie sees him on her way to her art classes.
+We see him on the way to the recreation centre and we see him walking along the dual-carriageway when we take a trip out to the tropical fish centre.
+I see him on the way to the match on a Saturday, sometimes even if it is an away game.
+He clearly covers a lot of miles with his dog.

 ‘We can’t keep calling him Dog Walking Man,’ Ellie says to me as he trudges by one evening while we are watching Pointless.
 ‘He seems so familiar.
 Why don’t we give him a name?’

 ‘How about Eric?’ she says.

 ‘Ivan’s better,’ I say.